d4nnyk/Winbagility/README.md

   <b>How does it works ?</b>
   An initial anlysis is done to find and uncrypt nt!KdDebuggerDataBlock (dissector.cpp) and important Windows struct KPCR, KPRCB.
-  A Kd server (kdserver.cpp) is implemented wich simulate a debugged Windows station that received commands thought named pipe.
+  A Kd server (kdserver.cpp) is implemented which simulate a debugged Windows station that received commands thought named pipe.
-  The Kd server give to Windbg unciphered structure, so windbg is happy there :)
+  The Kd server give to Windbg deciphered structure, so windbg is happy there :)
   Memory and register of guest aren't wrote, so patchguard is happy there too :)

   <b>Why ?</b>